Digital systems are evolving

 DXP: Integrated platform for managing digital assets and customer data, creating personalized digital experiences, and analyzing customer interactions.
 Remember: This includes CMS.

-CMS: Platform for creating, managing, and publishing digital content, such as text, image, and video.
+CMS: Platform for creating, managing, and publishing digital content.

 DXP: Uses customer data to create personalized digital experiences, effectively handing your marketing team a kind of omniscient orb of top-notch marketing power.

 CMS: Basic personalization such as targeted content and various SEO capabilities.

 DXP: Provides comprehensive analytics on customer interactions across digital channels

 CMS: Provides basic analytics such as website traffic (some SEO capabilities).

 DXP: Integrates e-commerce capabilities such as online marketplaces, product management, and checkout processes

 CMS: Basic e-commerce capabilities, but not as thorough as DXP